Mathematical semantics of intuitionistic logic: Topology, translations and principles

-G\"odel's original translation, as extended to the first-order case (cf.\ \cite{Tr1}) is as follows: given a formula $\alpha$, insert boxes {\it after} each instance of $\lor$, $\to$ and $\exists$.
-Then the resulting formula $\alpha''$ is a law of QS4 if and only if $\alpha$ is an intuitionistic law.
-Indeed, $\alpha''$ is a law of QS4 if and only if $\Box\alpha''$ is.
-On the other hand, $\alpha_\Box\tofrom\Box\alpha''$ is a law of QS4:
+G\"odel's original translation, as extended to the first-order case (cf.\ \cite{Tr1}) is as follows: given a formula $\Phi$, insert a box {\it after} each instance of $\lor$, $\to$ and $\exists$.
+Then the resulting formula $\Phi''$ is derivable in QS4 if and only if $\Phi$ is derivable in intuitionistic logic.
+Indeed, $\Phi''$ is derivable in QS4 if and only if $\Box\Phi''$ is.
+On the other hand, $\Phi_\Box\tofrom\Box\Phi''$ is derivable in QS4: